 👉 Therefore, a practical safety margin is recommended: +10% to +25% additional capacity.

 Once you’ve figured out the required asphalt batching plant capacity, the next question is what that actually means when choosing equipment in real projects. 👉 Engineers can calculate the value, but they must still match it with practical plant options and site conditions.
-Next, let’s go into how to select the right asphalt batching plant by capacity in real-world applications.
+Next, let’s go into how to match the right asphalt batching plant by capacity in real-world applications.

 Start by matching your required capacity to the closest higher standard model range: